joseph-d-d/NeighborhoodApp/README.md

 ## NeighborhoodApp
 The NeighborhoodApp contains five hardcoded locations in Mountain View.
-When a location is selected on either the map or the list to the side a info window displays relvent information about the location.
+When a location is selected on either the map or the list to the side a info window displays relevant information about the location.
 This information is provided as a courtesy of [Foursquare](https://foursquare.com/).

 ### Getting Started
 There are two steps involved in getting started running and using the NeighborhoodApp.